solomanazizi/pexapark/README.md

 -Implement a tool bar allowing a user to select other farms when already in the capcity factor view

 -Allow a search input on the farms view and let user search for farm by name

+-Limit the date range picker to only current or past days, disable future day selection